SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 3. Admin selects "Acquit User"
                 4. User can continue using the app normally.
             - **Failure scenario(s)**:
                 - 1a.
-System error prevents acquiting the user.
-Admin selects "Acquit User," but a database or server error occurs, preventing the ban.
+System error prevents acquitting the user.
+Admin selects "Acquit User," but a database or server error occurs, preventing the action.

+7.  **Add Game**
+    - **Overview**:
+        1. Add New Game to System

+    - **Detailed Flow for Each Independent Scenario**:
+        1. **Add New Game**:
+            - **Description**: Admins can add new games to the system from the admin panel.
+These games will be available for users to select in their preferences.
+            - **Primary actor(s)**: Admin
+            - **Main success scenario**:
+                1. Admin clicks their avatar to access the admin panel.
+                2. Admin selects "Manage Games" from the admin panel.
+                3. Admin clicks "Add New Game" button.
+                4. Admin enters the game name and description.
+                5. Admin clicks "Submit" to add the game.
+                6. System validates and stores the new game in the database.
+                7. System displays a success message and the game appears in the games list.
+            - **Failure scenario(s)**:
+                - 5a.
+Admin enters a game name that already exists.
+                    - 5a1.
+System displays an error message indicating the game already exists.
+                    - 5a2.
+Admin can modify the game name and try again.
+                - 6a.
+Database error prevents adding the game.
+                    - 6a1.
+System displays an error message about the database issue.
+                    - 6a2.
+Admin can try again later.

 ### **3.4.
 Screen Mockups**